Silicon carbide: Production

 Because natural moissanite is extremely scarce, most silicon carbide is synthetic.
 Silicon carbide is used as an abrasive, as well as a semiconductor and diamond simulant of gem quality.
 The simplest process to manufacture silicon carbide is to combine silica sand and carbon in an Acheson graphite electric resistance furnace at a high temperature, between 1600 C and 2500 C. Fine SiO_{2} particles in plant material (e.g. rice husks) can be converted to SiC by heating in the excess carbon from the organic material.
-The silica fume, which is a byproduct of producing silicon metal and ferrosilicon alloys, can also be converted to SiC by heating with graphite at 1500 C.
+The silica fume, which is a byproduct of producing elemental silicon and ferrosilicon alloys, can also be converted to SiC by heating with graphite at 1500 C.

 The material formed in the Acheson furnace varies in purity, according to its distance from the graphite resistor heat source.
 Colorless, pale yellow, and green crystals have the highest purity and are found closest to the resistor.
 The color changes to blue and black at greater distance from the resistor, and these darker crystals are less pure.
 Nitrogen and aluminium are common impurities, and they affect the electrical conductivity of SiC.